turingschool/front-end-curriculum/lessons/security-with-jwts.md

 ### Importing Helpers

 The first step in implementing JWTs is, of course, pulling in an npm library.
 We're going to use the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) library.
 This will help us generate, verify, and decode the JWTs we work with.
+Please read the documentation before continuing, so you have a better idea of how it will be used.
+It's ok if it doesn't all make sense right away, just recognize the types of things you can do with the library.

 We'll also install a helper library for parsing the `.env` file we just created:

 ```bash
 npm install --save jsonwebtoken